 Overall, the news is mixed for Social Security

 In the latest report, the Trustees estimate that Social Security will have funds to pay full retirement and survivor benefits until 2034, one year later than in last year's report.
 At that point, reserves will be used up, and payroll tax revenue alone would be enough to pay only 77% of scheduled OASI benefits, declining to 72% through 2096, the end of the 75-year, long-range projection period.
+As a Fortune 500 employee, it is of extreme importance to account for the lack of funding in Social Security and plan around the possibility of diminished OASI benefits.

 You can view a copy of the 2022 Trustees report at ssa.gov.